 The South is a region that encapsulates most states in America.
 As such, they have extremely diverse populations, as intermingling and migration can occur commonly.
 Furthermore, southern states are usually more rural than their eastern and northern counterparts, meaning that natural habitats tend to stay more intact and can survive through different temperatures and conditions.
 Louisiana contains the most species, including Allen’s, Anna’s, Black-chinned, Blue-throated, Broad-billed, Buff-bellied, Calliope, Green Violet-ear, Magnificent, Ruby-throated, and Rufous.

-The Mid-Atlantic region is made cold due to its proximity to the Atlantic ocean.
+The Mid-Atlantic region is made cold due to its proximity to the Atlantic Ocean.
 Because of the cold sea breeze, it is more suitable for birds of prey that eat fish and other aquatic life.
-The Ruby-Throated hummingbird is the predominant species in this region, east of the Mississippi river.
-Species in the New England Region
+The Ruby-Throated hummingbird is the predominant species in this region, east of the Mississippi River.

 New England is near its Canadian cousins, particularly areas that produce maple syrup.
 As such, some hummingbirds are drawn to this region in the April-May period.
 The two species that are in overwhelming abundance are the Ruby-Throated and the Rufous.

 Number of Species

 |District of Columbia|